Extended Producer Responsibility | All you need to know

-A modulated fee system will be introduced from 2025 to provide discounts depending on the environmental impact of the packaging placed on the market.
-Packaging that can be easily recycled will attract lower EPR fees compared to hard to recycle packaging.
-This will therefore provide financial incentive for producers to use more sustainable materials in their packaging.
+A modulated fee system will be introduced in 2026, where varying compliance costs will be used depending on the environmental impact of the packaging placed on the market.
+For example, how widely recycled or recyclable a material is.
+This will require more in-depth data on the packaging materials than is reported in the current system.
+Packaging that can be easily recycled will attract lower EPR fees than hard-to-recycle packaging.
+Therefore, this will provide producers with a financial incentive to make their packaging more recyclable.

-Government will hopefully confirm the structure of modulated fees next year.
-Nevertheless, it is clear that less sustainable and hard to recycle materials will incur higher costs, whereas sustainable packaging which is easily recyclable will be rewarded with lower fees.
+The government will hopefully start to provide some details on the structure of modulated fees towards the end of 2023.
+Nevertheless, hard-to-recycle materials will incur higher costs, whereas more easily recyclable packaging will be rewarded with lower fees.

 Why is EPR being implemented?

-In 2018 the UK adopted the Circular Economy Package (CEP), meaning that the UK is committed to the full net cost of collecting, sorting, treating, and recycling to be funded by producers rather than central government taxation.
-EPR is set to help local councils by funding collections and more effective management of packaging waste; it is the UK’s answer to meeting the CEP and encourages the use of easy-to-recycle materials and penalises the use of hard-to-recycle materials.
+In 2018, the UK adopted the Circular Economy Package (CEP), meaning that the UK is committed to the full net cost of collecting, sorting, treating, and recycling to be funded by producers rather than the market-based system currently being used.
+EPR switches the cost of funding household packaging waste collections from council taxpayers to producers; it is the UK’s answer to meeting the CEP, encouraging easy-to-recycle materials and penalising hard-to-recycle materials.

 Does EPR affect your business?